urkesh-org/DABI/DABI/README.md

 All pages have metadata at the top followed by the content (separated by a couple of new lines).

-The metadata is in the format `KEY Value` for each line.
+The metadata is in the format `KEY value` for each line.

 The content is in MarkDown, see here for documentation: https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet
 Normal HTML is allowed.